-Louise Gauthier said that the CCIR/CISRO FTC Guidance was an example of a national, co-ordinated, and harmonized approach to a key regulatory issue.
+Louise Gauthier said that the CCIR Guidance was an example of a national, coordinated, and harmonized approach to a key regulatory issue.
 She added that rule-making authority would not necessarily lead to less harmonization.

-Ms. McCutcheon said that in her view, regulators should have to complete a "harmonization impact study" for each new rule that is developed.
+Ms. McCutcheon said that in her view, regulators should have a "harmonization impact study" for each new rule that is developed.

 Panelists were asked about their priorities for the life insurance sector.
-Ms. Gauthier said that segregated funds was a key priority, and that the AMF was working with CLHIA/ACCAP on that file, including a deferred sales charge ban initiative.
-In 2022-23, there will be progress on modernizing the AMF's Sound Commercial Practices Guideline; a new incentive management guideline; and a new regulation on complaints handling and dispute resolution.
+Ms. Gauthier said that segregated funds was a key priority, and that the AMF was working with CLHIA/ACCAP on that file, including a deferred sales ban initiative.
+In 2022-23 there will be progress on Sound Commercial Practices Guideline; a new incentive management guideline; and a new regulation on complaints resolution.
 Ms. Gauthier said that industry consultations were very helpful to the AMF on these initiatives.

-Ms. Mazerolle said that one of her top priorities was New Brunswick's multi-year Insurance Act Rewrite initiative, including the need for new rules to be developed before some components of the new Act are proclaimed.
+Ms. Mazerolle said one of her top priorities was the insurance act rewrite, including the need for new rules to be developed before some components of the new Act are proclaimed.
 There is a specific focus on modernizing the life insurance component of the Act.
-There was also a focus in New Brunswick on the CCIR work on the segregated funds file.
+There was also a focus in New Brunswick on the CCIR work on the segregated fund file.

-Chris Carter said that there is a lot going on with industry and regulators at present, and dialogue was critical.
-As called for in BC's Financial Institutions Amendment Act, 2019, the province will soon be developing an Insurer Code of Conduct for underwriters who do business in BC, and there is a desire to embed features in the Code which will enhance consumer protection.
-There will be a consultation process related to this initiative, Mr. Carter indicated.
-BCFSA does support the CCIR/CISRO FTC Guidance, and the BC Code of Conduct will be very consistent with that Guidance.
+Chris Carter said that there is a lot going on with industry and regulators, and dialogue was critical.
+The Insurer Code of Conduct in British Columbia is coming down the pipeline, along with a desire to increase the consumer protection features of this legislation.
+The new features of the Act that have been progressively brought into force include adopting and following a Code of Conduct established by BCFSA; there will be a consultation process related to this initiative.
+BCFSA does support the CCIR FCT Guideline, and the BC Code of Conduct will be very consistent with that Guideline.
 However, there is a legislative requirement for BC to still have its own Code of Conduct separate from the CCIR Guidance.